FITing-Tree: A Data-aware Index Structure: Evaluation

 \subsubsection{Datasets}

-Since performance of our index depends on the distributions of elements in a given dataset, we evaluate \system{} on real-world datasets with different distributions.
-For our evaluation, we have chosen the following three different real-world datasets, each with very different underlying data distributions: (1) Weblogs~\cite{weblogs}, (2) IoT~\cite{iot}, and (3) Maps~\cite{OSMdata}.
+Since performance of our index depends on the distribution of elements in a given dataset, we evaluate \system{} on real-world datasets with different distributions.
+Later, in Section~\ref{sec:experiments:worst_case}, we show that our techniques are still valuable using a synthetically generated worst-case dataset.
+For our evaluation, we use three different real-world datasets, each with very different underlying data distributions: (1) Weblogs~\cite{mgbench}, (2) IoT~\cite{mgbench}, and (3) Maps~\cite{OSMdata}.

-The Weblogs dataset contains $\approx 715M$ log entries for every request to the computer science department at a university over the past $14$ years.
-This dataset contains subtle trends, such as the fact that more requests occur during certain times (e.g., school year vs summer, daytime vs night time).
-On the other hand, the IoT dataset contains $\approx 5M$ readings from approximately $100$ different IoT sensors (e.g., door, motion, power) installed throughout an academic building at a university.
+The Weblogs dataset contains $\approx 715M$ log entries for every web request to the CS department at a university over the past $14$ years.
+This dataset contains subtle trends, such as the fact that more requests occur during certain times (e.g., school year vs. summer, day vs. night).
+On the other hand, the IoT dataset contains $\approx 5M$ readings from around $100$ different IoT sensors (e.g., door, motion, power) installed throughout an academic building at a university.
 Since these sensors generally reflect human activity, this dataset has interesting patterns, such as the fact there is more activity during certain hours because classes are in session.
-Finally, the Maps dataset contains the longitude of $\approx 2B$ user-maintained features (e.g., roads, museums, coffee shops) across the world.
+For each of these datasets, we create a \emph{clustered} \system{} using the timestamp attribute (e.g., the time at which a resource was requested).
+Finally, the Maps dataset contains the longitude of $\approx 2B$ features (e.g., museums, coffee shops) across the world.
 Unsurprisingly, the longitude of locations is relatively linear and does not contain many periodic trends.
+Unlike the previous two datasets, we create a \emph{non-clustered} \system{} over the longitude attribute of this dataset.

-For our approach, the most important aspect of a dataset that impacts \system{}'s performance is the periodicity.
-For now, think of the periodicity as the distance between two ``humps'' in a stepwise function that maps keys to storage locations as shown as in Figure \ref{fig:worst_case_data} (blue line).
-If the error of our index is larger than the periodicity (green line), the segmentation results in a single segment.
+For our approach, the most important aspect of a dataset that impacts \system{}'s performance is the data's periodicity.
+For now, think of the periodicity as the distance between two ``bumps'' in a stepwise function that maps keys to storage locations as shown in Figure~\ref{fig:worst_case_data} (blue line).
+If the specified error of \system{} is larger than the periodicity (green line), the segmentation results in a single segment.
 However, if the error is smaller than the periodicity (red line), we need multiple segments to approximate the data distribution.